Randy Accetta and Tia Accetta

 Randy founded Run Tucson with the mission of making Tucson better through running.

-Randy is the Director of Coaching Education for the Road Runners Club of America (RRCA), directing the national coaching certification program.
-Past-President of the Southern Arizona Roadrunners, Randy is also the race director for some of Arizona’s most popular events: the Grand Canyon Trail Half Marathon, Saguaro Labor Day 8 Miler, TMC Biosphere 15k, TMC Tucson 10k, TMC Meet Me Downtown 5k Night Run, and more.
+Past-President of the Southern Arizona Roadrunners, Randy is also the race director for some of Arizona’s most popular events: the Grand Canyon Trail Half Marathon, Saguaro Labor Day 8 Miler, TMC A-Mountain Half-Marathon and 4-Miler, TMC Tucson 10k, TMC Meet Me Downtown 5k Night Run, TMC Earth Day 5k at the Biosphere 2 and more.
 As co-founder of Meet Me Concepts, LLC, Randy can often be found at Meet Me at Maynard’s in downtown Tucson.

-When not running, Randy is the Co-Chair of the New Venture Development Program and Mentor in Residence at the renowned McGuire Center for Entrepreneurship at the University of Arizona.
-He has twice been named the Eller College Teacher of the Year and twice received innovative teaching awards.
-Most recently he was a featured presenter at the Global Consortium of Entrepreneurship Centers annual convention.
+Randy has recently left the University of Arizona, where he was most recently the Co-Chair of the New Venture Development Program and Mentor in Residence at the renowned McGuire Center for Entrepreneurship.
+He has earned numerous teaching awards, including Entrepreneurship Teacher of the Year, Eller College Teacher of the Year twice, and innovative teaching awards multiple times.
+He has been a featured presenter at the Global Consortium of Entrepreneurship Centers annual convention multiple times.

 As co-founder of Run Tucson, Tia helps produce events and manages Run Tucson’s in-person and online coaching programs.